pytest-dev/pytest-order/docs/source/index.rst

     order_scope_level/feature2/test_a.py::test_four PASSED

-Note that using a level of 0 or 1 would cause the same result as session scope, and any level greater than 2 would emulate module scope.
+Note that using a level of 0 or 1 would cause the same result as session scope in this example, and any level greater than 2 would emulate module scope.

 ``--order-group-scope``
 -----------------------